From Instagrammer to war correspondent: How Gaza crisis changed this Palestinian's life

 Q: A lot of countries, including the UAE, are sending humanitarian aid to Gaza.
 Is it reaching the common man there?

 There has been nothing in the markets.
 If you want to buy food or other supplies, you will not be able to find it.
 You can’t find bread, you can’t find cheese.
 You can’t find items of basic necessities.
 Gaza is fully dependent on the aid that enters from outside.
-It certainly helps but you cannot imagine how crowded it gets.
+It certainly helps but you cannot imagine how densely populated Gaza is, so the aid is not enough for everyone.

 Q: Is there any particular moment that has really affected you during this time?